pret/pokecrystal/docs/event_commands.md

 Used in a map scene to run a script.

 ## `$8E`: `warpcheck`
-Used in map scripts.
 If the player is under a movement script, and enters a warp (like a door), this command will trigger it and warp the player to the new map.

 ## `$8F`: <code>stopandsjump <i>script</i></code>